-Playshul is the Oxford Jewish Congregation's weekly playgroup for children aged 0-5 and their parents.
-Meeting on Sunday mornings, during the school term, Playshul provides Jewish learning through play and creativity, fun and friendship.
+Playshul is the Oxford Jewish Congregation's weekly playgroup for children aged 0-5 and their parents/carers.
+Meeting on Sunday mornings during the school term, Playshul provides Jewish learning through play and creativity, fun and friendship.
 Doors open at 9.30am and the session runs until 12.30pm, with families welcome to come along at whatever point in the morning suits your little ones’ schedules and stay for as long or short as you like.

 We follow the pattern of the Jewish year: making Rosh Hashanah cards, story time in the sukkah just outside our classroom door, lighting Chanukah candles in our handmade menorahs, holding seders for Tu B’Shevat and Pesach, Purim puppetry, a Lag B’Omer hike, Yom Ha’atzmaut party, Shavuot journey to “Mt Sinai”, and Judaism-themed Sports Morning.
 Alongside the annual cycle, our activities incorporate a thematic focus which this year is Jewish Stories and Legends.